Maisie Williams Goes Back To Her Roots At The Emmys — & It Looks So Good

 Maisie Williams is owning the #Emmys red carpet pic.twitter.com/0OMHsIHmqo— ً (@tvactivity) September 22, 2019

 Williams is right on-trend with her new hairstyle with new bobs popping up on the likes of Bella Hadid and Ashley Benson in the past few weeks alone.
-Also, between her and Liv Tyler, we guess it's official that blunt bangs are about to be everywhere this fall.
+Also, between her and Liv Tyler, we guess it's official that a blunt fringe are about to be everywhere this autumn.

 Advertisement